 Wisconsin has one of the best education systems in the country, thanks to our great teachers and schools.
 However, we must continue to look for ways to improve and reform education to meet the needs of our workforce.
-We also know that the most important educational decisions need to be made at the local level.

-The tax burden on the hard-working families of Racine County is still too high.
+While we still have a ways to good, I'm proud of the work we have done to reduce the tax burden on the hard-working families of Racine County.
 Wisconsin residents deserve to keep more of their hard-earned money to spend any way they choose.
-That's why in the last six years, we've reduced taxes by billions of dollars and provided needed property tax relief.
-Since 2013, we have cut taxes by $3.4 billion.
+That's why in the last seven years, we've reduced taxes by more than $8 billion and provided needed property tax relief.
+In fact, property taxes will be lower for the average Wisconsin home in 2018 than they were in 2010.
 We should and will do more to help families and small businesses in Racine County.